Jeff Younger–Anne Georgulas custody battle: Web campaign by Younger

-In response, Younger counterpetitioned for full custody of the twins.
+In response, Younger counter-petitioned for full custody of the twins.
 He launched an internet campaign claiming his daughter presented as a boy when spending time with him, and accused Georgulas of manipulating her gender identity, or pressuring her into transitioning.

 Younger repeatedly claimed that Georgulas imminently planned to "mutilate" or "chemically castrate" her.
 Vox called this "a misinformed, scary-sounding reference" to puberty blockers, which their daughter (then seven) would not need for several more years.

-Gender-affirming genital surgeries are not performed on minors in the United States, especially not on prepubescent children.
-Prior to puberty, gender-affirming care for trans children consists entirely of counseling and guidance with social transition.
-When a child reaches puberty, puberty blockers may be prescribed, to delay or prevent a masculinizing or feminizing puberty.
-The effects are reversible, and patients can stop taking blockers if they choose.
 Georgulas said her only plan was to take her daughter to GENECIS, a pediatric clinic for transgender children.

+Transgender genital surgeries are not performed on minors in the United States, let alone on prepubescent children.
+Prior to puberty, treatment for transgender children consists entirely of counseling and guidance with social transition.
+When a child reaches puberty, puberty blockers may be prescribed to delay or prevent a masculinizing or feminizing puberty, and patients can stop taking blockers if they choose.

 Younger's campaign drew the support of Texas Republican politicians such as U.S. Senator Ted Cruz and U.S. Representative Dan Crenshaw, and netted approximately $139,000 in crowdfunding and merchandising.
 Per Georgulas' attorneys, this publicity led to threats, harassment and vandalism against her and her daughter by strangers, including graffiti, dead animals, and rocks thrown at her house.

 Court decisions

 October 2019 ruling

 On October 24, 2019, a jury decided 11–1 to give Georgulas sole custody over the children.
 Judge Kim Cooks defied the jury, and awarded Younger and Georgulas joint custody.
 Cooks ordered that any medical decisions for the twins be made by both parents in agreement.
-She criticized both parents in her ruling: Georgulas for possibly over-affirming her child's identity, and Younger for his efforts to raise donations and publicity from the case at the expense of his children's privacy.
+She criticized both parents in her ruling: Georgulas for her testimony that she may have "over-affirmed" her child's identity, and Younger for his efforts to raise donations and publicity from the case at the expense of his children's privacy.

-Gillian Branstetter of the National Center for Transgender Equality criticized Cook's decision, saying it was a "serious disservice" to "give any incentive for a parent to reject their child for who they are".

 Immediately following Cooks' ruling, Georgulas filed a motion asking the district court to conform to the jury's original decision.
 In January 2020, Judge Mary Brown reaffirmed Cook's ruling.